kanaka/mal/README.md

 bash stepX_YYY.sh
 ```

-### Basic (C64 and QBasic)
+### BASIC (C64 and QBasic)

-The Basic implementation uses a preprocessor that can generate Basic
+The BASIC implementation uses a preprocessor that can generate BASIC
-code that is compatible with both C64 Basic (CBM v2) and QBasic.
+code that is compatible with both C64 BASIC (CBM v2) and QBasic.
 The
 C64 mode has been tested with
 [cbmbasic](https://github.com/kanaka/cbmbasic) (the patched version is
 currently required to fix issues with line input) and the QBasic mode